 Mowing can affect the vigor of roadside plants, so it is important to follow best practices.
-To prevent the spread of noxious invasive weeds, mowers should be thoroughly cleaned before mowing and between mowing locations.
-Sites should be surveyed prior to mowing to look for hazards such as large rocks and features such as check dams that should be avoided.
+To prevent the spread of noxious invasive weeds, mowers must be thoroughly cleaned before mowing and between mowing locations.
+Sites must be surveyed prior to mowing to look for hazards such as large rocks and features such as check dams that must be avoided.